PennLINC/Reward/projects/day2/datanarrative.md

     *note: gzip error, can be rerun with later version*
    * subjects/scans with poor QC: sub-15433 T1w (euler=782); sub-17378 card1, card2, face1, face2 (normCrossCorr <0.8); sub-15276 face2 (normCrossCorr <0.8); sub-15433 card 2 (normCrossCorr <0.8);
     *note: paths to XCP-generated .html reports for each subject and concatenated qc values provided below*

-* DSR GitHub Project Page(Curation/Validation and Processing Queue Status):
-   * Cards for tracking the curation and validation portion of the dataset.
-This page should be updated every time you perform an action on the data.
-   * Cards for tracking the progress of containerized pipeline runs on the data.

 ### Plan for the Data